-Amid rumors of a coup and the former crown prince under house arrest, Jordanians fear for new crackdown
+Amid rumors of a coup and the former crown prince under house arrest, Jordanians fear a new crackdown

 Most dramatically, the Jordanian military ordered the house arrest of the popular former crown prince Hamzeh bin Hussein.

 “Praying that truth and justice will prevail for all the innocent victims of this wicked slander.
-God bless and keep them safe,” tweeted his American-born mother, Queen Noor Sunday.
+God bless and keep them safe,” tweeted his American-born mother, Queen Noor, on Sunday.

+Yasser Majali, head of Hamzeh's office, Sheikh Sameer Majali, and several other senior members of the influential Majali tribe who serve in prominent positions in the Jordanian government and military.

+In a statement released Sunday, the Majali tribe described the arrests as “unlawful,” and the event as a “black day in the history of Jordan.”

 Hamzeh, 41, the ruling king’s half brother, served as Jordan’s crown prince for four years until 2004, when the title was transferred to the king’s eldest son, Hussein.

 Hamzeh has held multiple positions within the monarchy, including in the army, where he holds the rank of brigadier general.
-He commands a loyal following in Amman and, with his trim mustache and checkered keffiyeh headdress, often styles himself after his father, the late King Hussein, a revered figure in Jordan.
+He commands a loyal following in Amman and, with his trim mustache and checkered kaffiyeh headdress, often styles himself after his father, the late King Hussein, a revered figure in Jordan.

 On Saturday evening, Jordanian army Chief of Staff Maj.
 Gen. Yousef Huneiti issued a statement saying Hamzeh had not been detained but instead was “asked to stop movements and activities that were being employed to target Jordan’s security and stability,” adding that “all the procedures were conducted within the framework of the law and after extensive investigations.”